Day #3 and #4

 - Vegetation/grass.
 Ground spreading and covering types of vegetation.

-- Trees, fruit trees.
-Large woody plants including fruit trees.
+- Trees and large woody plants including fruit trees.

 - Moses also mentions "seed" and "kind" referring to the ability of vegetation to reproduce itself and not some other type.
 Modern research reinforces the idea that each organism has its own unique structure of DNA and can only specify the reproduction of that same kind.
-There is a great amount of variation within each kind but there are no new kinds.
+There are variations within each kind but there are no new kinds.
 There is horizontal variation (color, style, health, form) but no vertical change (plants cannot be bred to produce animals or vice versa.
 Evolution says that everything comes from a common ancestor but this passage as well as observation demonstrates that each living thing has its own seed (DNA) and it reproduces after its own kind (no new kinds only variations of the original).

 - The creation was done in one day but what was created was fully mature.
 The trees and plants as well as all other created things were made with their age built in.
 This explains the discrepancy in the "ages" observed by science.
 Something can take a certain number of years to develop to full maturity under present terms and conditions but at the beginning God called these things into existence fully matured.
 Various resources in the earth already locked into the earth at creation.